Do I need to register for IFTA

 The state of Minnesota does not include recreational vehicles in the IFTA tax unless they are used in conjunction with any business endeavor.
 Recreational vehicles include motor homes, pickup trucks with attached campers and buses when used exclusively for personal pleasure by an individual.

-How do I apply for an IFTA license in Minnesota?
+How do I apply for an IFTA license

 The Minnesota IFTA license application is available at the DVS IFTA office or at the 10 Minnesota deputy registrar offices.
 You must complete and submit the IFTA license application to the Minnesota Department of Public Safety Driver and Vehicle Services Division at